-Does having a healthy diet reduce my risk of cancer?
+Does eating a healthy diet reduce my risk of cancer?

-- Yes, having a healthy and balanced diet can reduce the risk of cancer
+- Yes, eating a healthy and balanced diet can reduce the risk of cancer

 - This is partly from the effect of the diet itself, but mostly by helping you keep a healthy weight or lose weight